 Question 4.
 Do you agree or disagree that children who receive long sentences should have their sentences reviewed by a judge or parole board, with the opportunity for release if they pose no danger to the community, after no more than 15 years?”

 This question has the same problems as those above.
 It makes sense that most Americans would want for children to have a chance to be released after no more than 15 years.
 But would most people say the same about older juveniles who commit aggravated murder?
 It is highly unlikely that most Americans would believe that a 17-year-old who rapes a five-year-old and then throws her out a 14 story window should have a chance to be released in 15 years when he is 32.
-The same can be said about many other specific murders committed by juveniles.
+The same can be said in regards to many other specific murders committed by juveniles.
 For example, consider Jose Arredondo.
 He was 16 when he kidnapped two-year-old Katherine Cardenas, raped her, strangled her, beat her, and murdered her.
-Would most Americans believe that Arredondo. should have a chance to be released after 15 years?
+Would most Americans believe that Arredondo should have a chance to be released after 15 years?
 Or consider Donald Torres, who intentionally murdered a family of four, including the one-year-old and four-year-old children, by setting their house on fire.
 Would most Americans be O.K with Torres being released from prison after 15 years, serving less than four-years per murder?

 This poll was done by Data for Progress, The Justice Collaborative Institute, and Fair and Just Prosecution, all organizations that oppose JLWOP.
 They have an agenda, and that was to make it appear that most Americans oppose JLWOP so that they could abolish it.